 Now that we covered the competition I do recommend, here are a few that I absolutely do not recommend whatsoever.

 I don’t care what all the big websites recommending these have to say.
 They’re complete garbage.

-Some people newer to the gym buy these flybird adjustable dumbbells thinking they’re a great deal and end up going to the ER from weights dropping on their head or face.
+Some people newer to the gym buy the flybirds thinking they’re a great deal and end up going to the ER from weights dropping on their head or face.

-I urge you not to listen to anybody stating that this Flybird adjustable dumbbell set is any good.
+I urge you not to listen to anybody stating that these are any good.